Sarah Huckabee Sanders: Trump administration

 During the 2018–2019 federal government shutdown caused by Congress's refusal to fulfill Trump's demand for $5.7 billion in federal funds for a U.S.–Mexico border wall, Sanders argued that the wall was necessary, claiming that the CBP stopped nearly 4,000 known or suspected terrorists when they crossed the Mexico border in 2018.
-Data obtained by NBC News contradicted Sanders's assertion, showing that from October 1, 2017, to March 31, 2018, only six immigrants on the No Fly List (also known as the terror watch list) were encountered at the ports of entry on the Mexico border.
+Data obtained by NBC News contradicted Sanders's assertion, showing that from October 1, 2017, to March 31, 2018, only six immigrants on the No Fly List (also known as the terror watch list) were encountered at ports of entry on the Mexico border.
 In an interview with Chris Wallace on Fox News, Wallace countered her claim of nearly 4,000 terrorists, saying, "I know the statistic.
 I didn't know if you were going to use it, but I studied up on this.
 Do you know where those 4,000 people come—where they are captured?
 Airports."
 In January 2019 Sanders said on the Christian Broadcasting Network that she thinks "God calls all of us to fill different roles at different times, and I think that he wanted Donald Trump to become president".

-On June 13, 2019, Trump tweeted that Sanders would be leave her role as press secretary on June 30.
+On June 13, 2019, Trump tweeted that Sanders would leave her role as press secretary on June 30.
 Under Sanders, the White House set at least three records for the most days between formal press briefings.
 The White House had a 41-day streak that ended in January 2019, then a 42-day streak that ended in March 2019, followed by 94 days and counting without a formal press briefing when Sanders's departure was announced.